thecla9/PETSHOP_APITEST/README.md

 #### Writing Tests
     This project follows the Page Object Model (POM) design pattern for test organization.
 You can find page objects in the cypress/page-objects directory, and test spec files in the cypress/e2e directory
+    Note: Mock data is used for the purpose of this test... to run the customerlogin and other tests that requires gettoken ensure that the the first email in the DB can be processed to avoid having status code 422 unprocess entity - this could be a reason these test will fail.

 #### Custom Commands and Utilities
 This project may include custom Cypress commands, utility functions, or fixtures located in the cypress/support directory.
 These can be used to enhance test readability and reusability.